Phlomis, Jerusalem sage: planting, cultivation and care

 As Phlomis forms fairly large clumps, respect a good planting distance (70 to 80 cm minimum).

-1. Place the plant in a basin filled with water to thoroughly moisten the rootball.
+1. Place plant in a basin filled with water to thoroughly moisten the rootball.

-2. Meanwhile, prepare the ground.
-Dig a planting hole, add a little gravel if necessary to help water infiltrate the soil.
-You can also create a mound to plant on, elevating the plant to prevent water from stagnating later.
+2. Meanwhile, prepare ground.
+Dig a planting hole, add some gravel if needed to help water infiltration into the soil.
+You can also create a mound to install the plant in a raised position and avoid water stagnation later.

-3. Remove the plant from its pot and place it in the planting hole.
+3. Take plant out of its pot and place it in the planting hole.

-5. Press lightly with the flat of your hand.
+5. Firm soil lightly with the flat of the hand.

-Continue to water in the weeks following planting.
-Phlomis will then manage without additional watering.
+Continue watering in the weeks following planting.
+Phlomis will then manage without further watering.

 Pink flowering of Jerusalem sage Phlomis herba-venti